Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

 Buying Used Baby Gates

 There are many used baby gates available on Craigslist, local consignment stores, and such.
 Provided that the gate works properly, the big risk is that you won’t get all the parts and pieces that go with it (this is more of an issue with hardware-mounted gates that come with a bag of hardware and other accoutrements).

 However, if you’re sure you have all the parts and the gate looks to be in good shape, there’s no reason not to buy used.

 Most standard sized baby gates will fit securely in a “normal” sized doorway or hallway opening, which is generally 32″-36″ wide.

 Wouldn’t it be great if all openings were a standard size, ha!

 There are many situations that require an extra-wide gate, especially in modern homes with open floor plans.
 For that, please see the section below on extra-wide gates, which go up to 60″-72″ wide.

 For really large openings, consider using an open-ended accordion fold gate, like the one below from MidWest Pet.
-This gate has served us well over the years for cordoning off areas like Christmas trees, dangerous hearths, and most recently, keeping Alice (and our dog, for that matter) out of our dirt garden (we used two in that situation, about 35 linear feet).
+This gate served us well over the years for cordoning off areas like Christmas trees, dangerous hearths, and at times Alice (and our dog, for that matter) out of our dirt garden (we used two in that situation, about 35 linear feet).

-We also used this gate to make a fence off our bed after our dog had surgery so she wasn’t tempted to jump up and re-injure herself (our pets are our kids too, right?
+We also used it to make a fence off our bed after our dog had surgery so she wasn’t tempted to jump up and re-injure herself (our pets are our kids too, right?
 Yes).
 Honestly, this gate has probably been the most useful one we’ve owned.